 - Side effects from CoQ10 seem to be rare and mild.
 They include diarrhea, nausea, and heartburn.

 - Risks.
-People with chronic diseases such as heart failure, kidney or liver problems, or diabetes should be wary of using this supplement.
+People with chronic diseases such as heart failure, liver problems, or diabetes should be wary of using this supplement.
 CoQ10 may lower blood sugar levels and blood pressure.

 - Interactions.
 People taking blood thinners and thyroid medications as well as chemotherapy should check with their doctors before using CoQ10 supplements.